-Provides opportunities for students to build character, leadership and technical skills that are necessary for success in a global industry of hospitality and tourism.
-For a four-year degree in the Hospitality field, refer to articulation agreements with Siena Heights University, Eastern Michigan University or Madonna University.
-Students can transfer up to 90 credits (three years work) from HFC and complete approximately their last year at one of the above listed universities.
+Provides opportunities for students to build character, leadership, and technical skills that are necessary for success in the global industry of hospitality and tourism.
+For a four-year degree in the hospitality field, refer to articulation agreements with Siena Heights University, Eastern Michigan University or Madonna University.
+Students can transfer up to 90 credits from HFC and complete approximately their last year at one of the above listed universities.

 - Based on MLCC and MRA standards, assess when and how beer, wine and spirits are served in a licensed establishment

-- Incorporate professional work behaviors to complete 300 hours of suppervised internship
+- Incorporate professional work behaviors to complete 300 hours of supervised internship.

-- Organize examples of various segments (Non-Commercial, Lodging, Sports & Liesure, Restaurant, Casino) and job opportunities in the Hospitality Industry
+- Organize examples of various segments (Non-Commercial, Lodging, Sports & Leisure, Restaurant, Casino) and job opportunities in the Hospitality Industry.

 All students receiving an Associate Degree are required to meet Degree-Specific Requirements AND General Education Requirements.
 Courses listed in the Required Core and/or Required Support Courses may also be used to fulfill Degree-Specific and General Education Requirements.
 Developmental courses (those numbered below 100) cannot be used to fulfill these requirements.

 Attention: It is the student's responsibility to review the entire program form before making course selections for registration purposes.
 The College recommends that students meet with an advisor or counselor well in advance of registration deadlines and before making course selections.

 The following courses are required in this program and satisfy HFC’s General Education Outcomes for this program.
 Students who change their program will need to confirm in advance that they are completing all required courses for their specific program of study, including additional General Education courses.
 All Associate in Applied Science degrees require at least 15 credits total including at least three credits, unless otherwise noted, from each of the five areas below.
 For this program:

 1. Civil Society & Culture: Complete one of the following: